ataiva-software/vertex/docs/security/security-guidelines.md

 ### Compliance Standards

-Eden is designed to help meet compliance requirements for:
+Vertex is designed to help meet compliance requirements for:

 - SOC 2
 - ISO 27001